Skip to main content

 Accountability Medical boards, malpractice law, professional standards Terms of service agreements, app store reviews, FTC action for false claims

 The FDA’s approval of an app like Natural Cycles as a form of contraception is another illustrative exception.
 This approval was granted only after the company submitted data from a study involving over 22,000 users, demonstrating a certain level of efficacy.
 This is akin to a clinical trial for a medical device.
-The vast majority of do not undergo this level of scrutiny, leaving the user to trust an unverified process.
+The vast majority of wellness apps do not undergo this level of scrutiny, leaving the user to trust an unverified process.

 Academic